emmettna/emmettna.github.io/docs/scala/fastest-way-of-write-Http4s-server.md

 This is pretty much just deploying a sample Http4s server.
 Wasn't so hard actually.
 But you always need to bake your own breads with extra sugars.
 So let's try that.

-3. Trick it by your taste
+## 3. Trick it by your taste

 Let's make some requirements.
 - it should be able to return `case class` defined object
 - it should be able to take post request body as `case class UserName`
 - it should return Forbidden for anonymous accessing user level request

-first of all, I defined tutorial case class for return on GET request
+First of all, I defined tutorial case class for return on GET request

 ```scala
 package com.example.tutorial.tutorial.presentation